Prostate BiopsySkip to the navigation

 You will be asked to sign a consent form that says you understand the risks of the test and agree to have it done.

-If a prostate biopsy is done under local anesthesia through the area between the anus and scrotum (perineum), no other special preparation is needed.
+If this test is done under local anesthesia through the area between the anus and scrotum (perineum), you don't have to do anything to prepare.

-If the biopsy is done through the rectum, you may need to have an enema before the biopsy.
+If the biopsy is done through the rectum, you may need to have an enema before the test.

 If the biopsy is done under general anesthesia, your doctor will tell you how soon before surgery to stop eating and drinking.
-Follow the instructions exactly about when to stop eating and drinking, or your surgery may be canceled.
+Follow the instructions exactly, or your surgery may be canceled.
 If your doctor has instructed you to take your medicines on the day of the surgery, please do so using only a sip of water.

 How It Is Done

-This biopsy is done by a doctor who specializes in men's genital and urinary problems (urologist) in the doctor's office, a day surgery clinic, or a hospital operating room.
+A prostate biopsy is done by a doctor who specializes in men's genital and urinary problems (urologist).
+It can be done in the doctor's office, a day surgery clinic, or a hospital operating room.

 Through the rectum (transrectal biopsy)

-Transrectal ultrasound (TRUS) is generally used to guide the needle to the correct biopsy location.
+Transrectal ultrasound is often used to guide the needle to the correct spot.
 A prostate biopsy is usually done with a spring-loaded needle.
 The needle quickly enters the prostate gland and removes a tissue sample.
 Between 6 and 12 samples are taken from different areas of the prostate.

 The biopsy can also be done with a needle guide attached to your doctor's finger.
-He or she inserts the finger into the rectum.
-Then the needle is slid along the guide, through the wall of the rectum, and into the prostate gland.
+He or she inserts the finger into your rectum.
+Then the needle slides along the guide, through the wall of the rectum, and into the prostate gland.
 The needle is turned to collect a tissue sample and then pulled out.